We all dread a tyre puncture, so it’s important to keep a close eye on the condition of your car tyres.

-To answer this question, you must regularly check your tyres.
-Safety group TyreSafe advises that tyres should be checked at least once a month, and before any long journey.
+According to safety group TyreSafe, tyres should be checked at least once a month, and before any long journey.

-That means looking at the tread depth, overall condition and air pressure.
-Also, remember to check the standard of your spare tyre, if you have one.
+You should look at the tread depth, overall condition and air pressure.
+Don’t forget to check the standard of your spare tyre if you have one.

-The tyres at the front of your car will wear at a greater rate than those at the back, as they play a bigger part in accelerating, steering and braking.
+Keep a closer eye on your front tyres – they’ll wear at a greater rate than those at the back as they play a bigger part in accelerating, steering and braking.

 What size do I need?